Exeton/Code-Improvement-Study---Pong/README.md

         }
 ```

 Looking at this code, we can see that balls are created every time a player scores.
-Looking at the newBall() method, we can see that a picture of the ball is one of the paramaters for constructing a Ball object.
-Because we're constantly creating new balls every time a player scores, the program needs to maintain a refference to the picture of the ball to use as a constructor paramater.
+Looking at the newBall() method, we can see that a picture of the ball is one of the parameters for constructing a Ball object.
+Because we're constantly creating new balls every time a player scores, the program needs to maintain a reference to the picture of the ball to use as a constructor parameter.
 We'll first look at the ball class, and then change the way the program to handles scoring.

 ```c#
 public class Ball